Lagos records 229, 455 new enrollees on Ilera Eko within a year - Champion Newspapers LTD

-As of December 2023, the number of enrollees on the Ilera Eko stood at 923,000 which means that there was an increase of 229, 455 enrollees within a year.
+As at December 2023, the number of enrollees on the Ilera Eko stood at 923,000 which means that there was an increase of 229, 455 enrollees within a year.

 The State Governor, Mr Babajide Sanwo-Olu, had earlier this year signed an Executive Order which was to domesticate the National Health Insurance Authority (NHIA) Act.